neelsoumya/perspective_epidemics_conflict_zones/README.md

 ## Installation

-Instructions for using Berkeley Madonna
+Instructions for using Berkeley Madonna.

 Download the Berkeley Madonna solver.